This is a nicely appointed three-row SUV, but it suffers from a bumpy ride and baffling controls.

 Base models use a 2.0-liter turbo four-cylinder engine offered with front- or all-wheel drive.

-Our tested T6, with its 316-hp turbocharged and supercharged version, delivered decent punch and returned 20-mpg overall, but it sounds raspy.
+Our tested T6, with its 316-hp turbocharged and supercharged engine, delivered decent punch and returned 20 mpg overall, but it sounds raspy.

 The eight-speed automatic transmission operates smoothly most of the time.